 Over the months I found lifestyle inflation creeping up on me.
 I booked a few trips and also had some unexpected surprises that affected my savings; breaking my ankle and needing surgery.
 I actually had to pay for surgery.
 As a Canadian, that was appalling.
 That statement probably appalls my American counterparts.

-How much money can you save teaching in South Korea?
+How much money can you save teaching English in South Korea?

 In the end, I finished the year saving a little more than the planned $20,000.
 I felt on top of the world at the end of my term in Korea.
 Early retirement and financial freedom was looking like real option now!